 How Long Will Your Dog’s Pregnancy Last?

-Although it’s impossible to give an exact amount of time for your dog’s pregnancy, professionals have a pretty good idea.
+Although it’s impossible to give an exact amount of time for your dog’s pregnancy, the window for a pregnancy will usually fall within 56 to 70 days.
 Dogs typically give birth somewhere around 63 days after conception, depending on the exact time of mating and fertilization, although this can vary slightly depending on the breed.
-The window for a pregnancy will usually fall within 56 to 70 days.

 It should be noted that there is no guarantee that any two dogs will get along well enough to mate at all.
 You can increase your chances of a successful mating session by having the dogs meet for the first time on neutral ground to help temper territorial aggression, and while the female is not “in heat,” meaning she will at peak fertilization.
 This way, you can also confirm that the temperament of the father is desirable.

 During this courting phase, the male and female will play and get to know each other, but sometimes this period will last less than a minute.
 Dogs don’t tend to waste time!
 Especially if the female is in heat.
 Sometimes, it may take a few attempts, especially if the dogs are inexperienced and trying to breed for the first time, but animal instinct will kick in and they will eventually figure it out.

 During the mating process, the male will mount the female and penetrate her.
 This will promote a vaginal reflex from the female that will trap the male inside until the act of mating is complete.
 This locking reflex may keep the dogs together for as much as 15 to 30 minutes, and the male may even turn around, but it is important that you do not try to separate them during this period, as it could cause damage.

 Sometimes, the mating process will not produce a pregnancy.
 This means that the female’s fertility point had not yet reached its peak.
 Sperm can actually survive in the uterus for up to seven days, meaning fertilization may even successfully occur days after mating.